Company Logo - Home Link

 This post covers everything you need to know about celebrating Christmas at Covent Garden.

-This year's theme is similar to last season with many of the same decorations and events and will last until the 3rd of January.
+This year's theme will feature brand-new decorations, light installations, and events and will last until the 3rd of January.

-Note that the lights are lit from 11:00 - Midnight every day!
+Note that the lights are lit from 11:00 to midnight every day!

 We include details about festive activities, decorations, winter markets, and other fun things to see and do.